piyushagarwal08/JU-Notes/JAVA.md

     3. Determine The input (make source using CLA or at compile time) and output points for work to be performed
 * Object is supermost class of Java,for both pre-defined and user-defined classes
 * Every Stream should be closed ```.close()``` before exiting the program

+## Stream
+* A stream is a sequence of data and is composed of bytes
+* Default Stream: System.out,System.in,System.err, all are connected to console only

 ## Byte Stream
 * Each class has an Input and Output Stream